eDenxGT/Library_Management_System/README.md

 Test all endpoints using Postman or any API testing tool.
 Ensure to:
 1. First register a user
 2. Login to get the JWT token
-3. Use the token in the Authorization header for protected routes
+3. Use the token in the Token header for protected routes

+---

+Made with ❤️ by Aadil